-Our indebtedness could limit cash flow available for our operations, expose us to risks that could adversely affect our business, financial condition and results of operations and impair our ability to satisfy our obligations under the Notes.
+Our indebtedness could limit cash flow available for our operations, expose us to risks that could adversely affect our business, financial condition and results of operations and impair our ability to satisfy our obligations under the Convertible Senior Notes due 2025, or Notes.

-We incurred \$172.5 million of indebtedness as a result of the sale of the Notes.
+We incurred \$172.5 million of indebtedness as a result of the sale of the Notes and \$75.0 million as a result of the initial closing pursuant to the Revenue Interest Financing Agreement, or Revenue Interest Agreement, that we entered into with HealthCare Royalty Partners III, L.P. and HealthCare Royalty Partners IV, L.P., or HCR, on September 14, 2019.
 We may also incur additional indebtedness to meet future financing needs.
 Our indebtedness could have significant negative consequences for our security holders and our business, results of operations and financial condition by, among other things:

-- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the Notes; and - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.
+- increasing our vulnerability to adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring the dedication of a substantial portion of our cash flow from operations to service our indebtedness, which will reduce the amount of cash available for other purposes; - limiting our flexibility to plan for, or react to, changes in our business; - · diluting the interests of our existing stockholders as a result of issuing shares of our common stock upon conversion of the Notes; and - placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital.